 (Students will be able to submit their payment online in the final step of the application process.)

-Please tell us about yourself and what you hope to accomplish while taking classes at Columbia College Chicago.
+In 200 words or more, please tell us about yourself and what you hope to accomplish while taking classes at Columbia College Chicago.

 You must meet the prerequisites for any upper-level class.
 Therefore, if you are interested in taking an upper-level class, official transcripts from your previous College must be sent to the Columbia College Chicago Office of Undergraduate Admissions for transcript evaluation.

 Select one of the following methods to submit your official transcripts:

 - By fax: 312-369-8024

 We will accept faxed transcripts marked clearly as "official" if sent directly by the issuing institution.
 We are unable to accept faxed transcripts from the individual applicant.